nrwl/nx/nx-dev/nx-dev/public/documentation/latest/node/api-next/executors/server.md

 Serve a Next.js app

 Properties can be configured in workspace.json when defining the executor, or when invoking it.
-Read more about how to use executors and the CLI here: https://nx.dev/node/getting-started/cli-overview#running-tasks.
+Read more about how to use executors and the CLI here: https://nx.dev/node/getting-started/nx-cli#running-tasks.

 ## Properties

+### buildLibsFromSource

+Default: `true`

+Type: `boolean`

+Read buildable libraries from source instead of building them separately.

 ### buildTarget